ShoYamanishi/SDFontApple/README.md

     usePosixPath                       : false // for iOS and macOS GUI Apps, set it false.
 For macos commandline Apps, which has no access-limits/sand-boxing to the file system, set true.
 )
 ```
-You will get two types of output: a generated signed distance texture, and a list of bounding boxes.
+This will generate types of data: a generated signed distance texture, and a list of bounding boxes.

 To retrieve them, you can either save them to the specified files in PNG and JSON,
 ```